nesterenkodm/pjsip/README.md

 PJSIP is open source SIP, Media and NAT traversal library (www.pjsip.org)

-This is a prebuild pjsip library included universal libraries for armv7, armv7s, arm64, iPhoneSimulator
+This is a prebuilt pjsip library for armv7, armv7s, arm64, i386 architectures.

+Compiled with the latest OpenSSL support.

 How to install?
 ---------------

-The best way is using cocoapods.
+The best way is to use cocoapods.

 Check the `Podfile` configuration:
 ```